 What to Do if Your Loan Application Is Denied

 If you do apply for a loan or credit card and the lender denies your application, they are required to send you a denial letter called an adverse action notice.

 This letter will typically state why you were declined.
 If you were declined due to your credit score or the information included in your credit report, the letter should provide a list of the reasons, or risk factors, that contributed to the decision.

 If a credit report was used in the lending decision, the letter must identify the source of the credit report information used and an explanation of your rights.
 If your credit score was a factor in denial, the letter will include it as well as the date it was calculated and the range of possible scores.

-You can also check your FICO® 8 credit score based on Experian data for free.
+You can also check your credit score based on Experian data.
 Your credit scores are influenced only by the information on your credit report.
-The factors that impact your scores the most include your payment history, your credit card debt and the age of your credit report.
+The factors that impact your scores the most include your payment history, your credit card debt and how long you have been using credit.

 If your loan application was denied because of poor credit, then you should consider some of the many ways to improve your credit before you reapply.
 Keep in mind that there are many paths to a higher credit score, so your credit improvement strategy is going to be unique to your situation.

 If excessive credit card debt is contributing to your lower scores, then your strategy should be to begin aggressively paying it down.
 This might mean forgoing purchases and redirecting the money toward paying off your debt or looking for ways to increase your income.